aio-libs/aiozmq/docs/core.rst

       .. note::

-         Returned endpoints includes only ones that has been bound via :meth:`ZmqTransport.bind` or
+         Returned endpoints include only ones that has been bound via :meth:`ZmqTransport.bind` or
-         :meth:`ZmqEventLoop.create_zmq_connection` calls and does not
+         :meth:`ZmqEventLoop.create_zmq_connection` calls and do not
-         includes bindingss that has been done on *zmq_sock* before :meth:`ZmqEventLoop.create_zmq_connection` has been called.
+         include bindings that have been done on *zmq_sock* before :meth:`ZmqEventLoop.create_zmq_connection` call.

    .. method:: connect(endpoint)